Collection Development Policy

 We partner with the CSB/SJU academic community and other libraries to support the curriculum and further the institutional missions.
 Through our facilities and services we enhance learning, teaching, scholarship, and creativity within our Benedictine communities.

-The information environment in which we operate has been shifting rapidly since the invention of the Internet, and some of the role that libraries provided in the past has been superseded by the use of freely available online information sources.
-Suffice it to be simply stated that we acknowledge this to be the case, and that unlike our forebears before us who maintained the collection without the context of the Internet, we must look at our holdings in light of the existence of a global network of incredible complexity and richness.
-However, this free Internet is not a complete picture of the information landscape in an academic environment.
-We proceed under the conviction that a rich liberal arts experience requires combining judicious use of both the freely available and library-provided resources.
+The information environment in which we operate has been shifting rapidly since the invention of the Internet as well as the advancement of mobile technology which, together, have enabled easy access to much of the world’s shared public domain information.
+Some, but by no means all, of the information services that libraries provided in the past has been superseded by the use of such freely available online information sources.
+We must look at our holdings in light of the existence of this global network of incredible complexity and richness.
+We proceed under the conviction that a rich liberal arts learning experience requires combining judicious use of both the freely available and library-provided resources.
 Some of these resources will be directly available in print and locally housed in the library.
 Others are electronic databases or subscriptions that are licensed on behalf of the members of the institutions.
 Beyond the locally available print and electronic resources available to our users, we obtain additional materials from partner libraries in one of the many library networks with whom we cooperate.

 Primary Clientele and Focus of Collections

 We operate two physical libraries and one joint library service that serves the students, faculty and staff of the College of Saint Benedict and Saint John’s University.
 This trinity of users make up our primary clientele.
-We also serve affiliated guests and collocated programs and centers of learning in an on-site environment, but this does not extend to remote access to licensed databases.
+We also serve the monastic communities of Saint Benedict’s Monastery and Saint John’s Abbey as well as affiliated guests and collocated programs and centers of learning in an on-site environment, but this does not extend to remote access to licensed databases.

 Cooperative Collection Development

-Collection development responsibilities extend from the Collection Development Librarian to the Library Liaisons to particular departments out to Library Representatives in the departments, and ultimately out to all of the faculty, staff and students in our organization, all of whom may recommend purchases of materials.
+Collection development responsibilities extend from the Collection Development Librarian to the Library Liaisons to particular departments out to Library Representatives in the departments, and ultimately out to all of the faculty, staff and students in our organization, all of whom may recommend purchases of materials and whose needs impact our delivery of services.

-We adopt primarily a departmental approach to satisfying needs, as often the requirements of one discipline differ from those of others.
+We primarily employ a departmental approach to satisfying needs of the scholarly community, as often the requirements of one discipline differ from those of others.
 Therefore a Library Liaison (a professional librarian) has been assigned to each academic department.
 This Library Liaison’s responsibilities are to ensure that the needs of the department are heard inside the library, and that requests are channeled to the Collection Development Librarian appropriately.
 Likewise, the Library Liaisons communicate out to the departments when matters of interest to them need to be shared.

 From the departmental perspective, the chair may nominate a Library Representative to be the key point of contact with the library, or the chair may fill this role.